Judging by comments, the top concern of aspiring voice actors is how to get an audition. But there is a better question to focus on.

 What have I done today to get better at voice acting?

-What have I done this week to get better at voice acting?
+What have I done this week to better my skills?

-What am I doing to get better at this?
+What am I doing to become a better artist?

 Can you answer these with a tangible list of positive actions?
-Or are you idling?
+Or are you idling- just thinking about it?

-What is the pattern of your daily efforts towards your goal of becoming a voice actor?
+What are your daily efforts towards your goal of becoming a voice actor?

-That’s where I would want your main focus, not just as a beginner but as your career establishes.
-You should never stop considering this question before all others.
+That’s where I would want your main focus, not just as an amateur or beginner but as your career establishes.
+Whether you’re doing this for fun or professional aspirations, you should never stop considering this question before all others.

-Those that focus on the easy stuff- networking, marketing, getting a lucky break or a hand out- they won‘t progress as those who focus on the craft of their business.
+Those that focus on the easy stuff- networking, marketing, getting a lucky break or a hand out- they won‘t progress as quickly as those who focus on the art and craft of their project.

-No matter how far along you are, a steady growth of your skills and artistic capacity always serves to draw opportunity your way.
+No matter how far along you are, a steady growth of your skills and artistic capacity always serves as the strongest and quickest way to draw opportunity.

 “What am I doing to get better?”